WHO OWNS THE PHOTOS?

 In order to provide you with the best service and support at reasonable pricing, we do not sell our photos for Real Estate Photography.
-We are licensing use of the photos.
-My rates are is dependent on using the photographs for a limited period and protecting them by retaining copyright.
-The service agreement is a Limited License Release.
-Only the licensee has permission to use the images.
+We license use of the photos for the duration the listing is Active and we allow the client to use the photos in any print, media or social site for marketing the listing.
+My rates are dependent on using the photographs for a limited period and protecting you, myself and the clients by retaining copyright.
+Only the licensee & Photographer have permission to use the images.

-- Builders, stagers, designers, or “third parties” that wish to use images must contact the photographer directly for licensing and fees.
-In addition to payment a property release must be obtained from the homeowner by that third party.
+*Builders, stagers, designers, or “third parties” and homeowners that decide to sell themselves or hire an Agent must contact the photographer directly for licensing and fees.

-- Unauthorized use of images is a copyright violation, and will result in termination of this contract.
+*Unauthorized use OR SALE of images is a copyright violation.

 Another Agent Wants to Use the Photos